fmillion-mnsu/cs306-s25/I_ASSIGN2.md

   * For example, if you discovered that your router is at `192.168.55.100` and you forwarded port `8888`, you'd visit `http://192.168.55.100:8888`.
   * If everything worked, you should see the directory listing page in your browser *outside* of the VM!

+Press Ctrl+C to stop the Python web server.

 > In this context, accessing the VM from your main OS is akin to accessing the internal service through the firewall via the forwarded port.
 Since you are almost certainly behind a NAT to begin with, this will not actually open your server to the *actual* wider Internet.
 However, if you enacted this same setup on a router that is directly connected to the Internet - like your home router probably is - you *would* be opening access to the entire Internet.
 >
 > Be careful - exposing random services to the Internet can be dangerous!